kammitama5/kammitama5.github.io/_posts/2019-12-14-Saturday-December-14th.md

   mother tinker with cars, and my dad let me ask questions as put wirenuts on electrical wires, "What if I were a boy?".
 - It made me grateful to just be here and have the opportunity, even though I may never be acknowledged within my own country, to have people who would acknowledge me and give me opportunities here.
+In my mind, I left my country as a girl, and became a boy.

 ## And that's it